Classroom Plus Plus (CPP) Developer Guide

 MSS

-1. User requests to add a contact with fields (Name, Phone, Email, Address, Class name, Assignment name).
+1. User requests to add a contact with fields (Name, Phone, Email, Address, Class name, Assignment name, Tags).

 2. System shows updated contact list (Use Case 2).